ericoporto/ags-manual-wiki/Tumbleweed.md

 int Verbs.AnyClickWalk(int x, int y, eDirection dir);
 ```

 This function is almost similar to AnyClickMove.
-But it’s only called, if the current action is eGA_WalkTo.
+But it's only called, if the current action is eGA_WalkTo.

 *See also:*
 [Verbs.MovePlayer](Tumbleweed#moveplayer),